-However, participants noted the following gaps and/or raised concerns about:
+In spite of the above accomplishments, participants noted and identified the following gaps and/or raised concerns about the conduct of the 2016 elections:

-- 1. Persistent gaps with the credibility of the voter register, particularly the issues relating to establishing the eligibility of registrants, challenges with cleaning the register to remove names of the deceased, and in the conduct of periodic and continuous voter registration exercises. - 2.
+- Persistent gaps with the credibility of the voter register, particularly the issues relating to establishing the eligibility of registrants, challenges with cleaning the register to remove names of the deceased, and in the conduct of periodic and continuous voter registration exercises - 2.
 Mistrust and suspicion still exist between the EC and some political parties.
 The EC's lack of transparency and engagement with political parties and candidates on some electoral processes.
-For example, the debacle over the disqualification of some presidential candidates during the candidate registration process could have been avoided if the EC had adopted a more transparent and engaging approach. - 3.
+For example, the debacle over the disqualification of some presidential candidates during the candidate registration process could have been avoided if the EC had adopted a more transparent and engaging approach - 3.
 Fees set for filing by candidates, obtaining accreditation for domestic election observers and media were arbitrary.
-For example filing fee of GHC 50,000 for the presidential and GHC 10,000 for the parliamentary candidates in 2016 was too high. - 4.
-Issues of exclusion still remain in terms of opportunities for women in the political and media space during elections. - 5.
-Female candidates' access to media was generally limited; however, women did not fully utilize the few media opportunities granted to them to articulate their views and issues. - 6.
-Vote buying and selling bedevil Ghanaian elections. - 7.
-The two major parties, the New Patriotic Party (NPP) and the National Democratic Congress (NDC) are largely responsible for the creation of political vigilante groups/party militia in Ghana.
-They pose a mortal danger to Ghana's electoral politics and democratic development. - 8.
-The continuous and uncontrolled abuse of incumbency during elections is of major concern.
+For example, filing fee of GHC 50,000 for the presidential and GHC 10,000 for the parliamentary candidates in 2016 was too high

-- 9. The media did not give sufficient attention to issues of concern to the development of citizens during the election. - 10.
-The delays in results collation and releases, in respect of the Presidential elections, nearly marred the incident-free polling process. - 11.
-The rising cost of campaign financing on the part of political parties and funding of elections are of concern and steps must be taken to address them. - 12.
-Enforcement of electoral rules by the EC and political party accountability remains weak.
+- 4. Issues of exclusion still remain in terms of opportunities for women in the political and media space during elections - 5.
+Female candidates' access to media was generally limited; however, women did not fully utilize the few media opportunities granted to them to articulate their views and issues - 6.
+Vote buying and selling bedevil Ghanaian elections - 7.
+The two major parties, the New Patriotic Party (NPP) and the National Democratic Congress (NDC) are largely responsible for the creation of political vigilante groups/ party militia in Ghana.
+They pose a mortal danger to Ghana's electoral politics and democratic development - 8.
+The continuous and uncontrolled abuse of incumbency during elections is of major concern - The media did not give sufficient attention to issues of concern to the development of citizens during the election - 10.
+The delays in results collation and releases, in respect of the Presidential elections, nearly marred the incident-free polling process - 11.
+The rising cost of campaign financing on the part of political parties and funding of elections are of concern and steps must be taken to address them - 12.
+Enforcement of electoral rules by the EC and political party accountability remains weak a) Compiling a more Credible and Reliable Register: